MISSION VALLEY - The Chargers' departure to Los Angeles is making for an uncertain future for Qualcomm Stadium in San Diego.

 "It’s the right thing to do from a financial standpoint, and it’s just common sense."

-10News first discovered the project in July 2016.
-At the time, a city spokesperson said about $415,000 had already been allocated for the technology improvements.
+In July 2016, a city spokesperson said about $415,000 had already been allocated for the stadium technology improvements.
+At the time, the project was considered a go despite the team's uncertain future.

 "The future of the facility is up in the air depending on so many different variables.
-Until a decision is made we’re going to continue to do what we can to maintain it," the city spokesperson said last year, adding that the venue attracts a variety of events beyond football.
+Until a decision is made we’re going to continue to do what we can to maintain it," the city spokesperson said, adding that the venue attracts a variety of events beyond football.